derek1032/Kaggle-Give-Me-Some-Credit/README.md

 # default_risk_project
-This is a project for kaggle's competition
+This is a project for kaggle's competition and the data mining course